unverbuggt/mkdocs-encryptcontent-plugin/README.md

 > Instead of using this feature, I recommend to use a password manager with its web plugins.
 > For example **KeepassXC** allows you, with a simple keyboard shortcut, to detect the password field `mkdocs-content-password` and to fill it automatically in a much more secure way.

-If you do not have password manager , you can set `remember_password: True` in your `mkdocs.yml` to enable password remember feature.
+If you do not have password manager, you can set `remember_password: True` in your `mkdocs.yml` to enable password remember feature.

 When enabled, each time you fill password form and press `Enter` a cookie is create with your password as value.
 When you reload the page, if you already have an 'encryptcontent' cookie in your browser,